Soracom Gate

 Enter the Tunnel Endpoint IP address (Outer IP Address) using your server's static IP address within your private network's CIDR block.

-If required, you can also specify the Device Subnet IP address (Inner IP Address).
-In most situations, leaving this blank is recommend.
+If required, you can manually specify the Device Subnet IP address (Inner IP Address).
+However leaving this blank is recommended for most situations, and a Device Subnet IP Address will be automatically generated.

 Then click the Create button.

-Your server will now be registered as a Gate Peer, and will appear in the Gate Peers in your network section.
-Make a note of the Device Subnet IP Address, as it is your Gate Peer's Inner IP Address and is needed next.
+If you need to configure your Gate Peer manually, you can instead close the dialog.
+Your Gate Peer will appear in the Gate Peers in your network section.
+Make a note of the Device Subnet IP Address, as it is your Gate Peer's Inner IP Address and is needed next, then proceed to the Manual VXLAN Configuration section below.

 Now that the VPG is aware of the Gate Peer in our private network, we can configure our server to create the VXLAN connection in order to complete configuration.